-UPDATE: I stopped writing on this page and keeping track of my running miles almost two years ago after I discovered I had a torn meniscus tear in my left knee cartilage.
+UPDATE: I stopped writing on this page nearly 10 years ago after I discovered I had a torn meniscus in my left knee cartilage.
 The tear wasn't that severe and mostly caused by all of the running I have done in my life.
-So below is the page I created some time ago showing my daily running...
+So below is the page I created some time ago highlighting my running.
+Note: I ran in very few races in my life.
+While I did run a number of marathons just by being out on the trail and running that distance, I never ran an organized marathon.
+In fact, I have only ran two organized half marathons...races I ran at nearly the age of 59.

 In 2010 I ran my first two organized half marathons.
 In my first half marathon, I finished first for the 55-59 age group and ran a 1:41.
 My second half marathon I ran in 1:40, a tad faster, but I finished 4th for my age group.